theserialhobbyist/comparatron/README.md

 -----------------------------------------------------------

-Phyiscal build instructions are available at: (coming soon)
+Phyiscal build instructions are available at: https://www.instructables.com/Comparatron-an-Affordable-Digital-Optical-Comparat/

 Parts needed for the build: